Sruthissr/SampleFile/README.md

 # SampleFile
-This is a test file
+This is a test file.
+I just want to learn the basics of working using git